mguptaphd/Twitter-Hate-Classification-Project/README.md

 ## Discussion:

 The final logistic regression model showed a small improvement over the baseline model in accuracy at 96% (versus 93%).
-Attempts were made to improve precision and recall metrics for each of the classifiers in the training stage by correcting for class imbalances and fine-tuning of the hyperparameters, but these only made minor improvements to the model fit.
+Attempts were made to improve precision and recall metrics for each of the classifiers in the training stage by correcting for class imbalances and fine-tuning of the hyper-parameters, but these only made minor improvements to the model fit.

 Investigation of the tweets misclassified by the final model suggests that the presence of specific words or phrases is not enough to accurately identify whether a tweet can be considered hate speech.
 For example, some of the tweets incorrectly classified as "hate speech" contained references to racial and religious groups that could be perceived as hate speech without considering word order and context in the statement.

-Interestingly, classifier performance using word embeddings from Word2Vec was not found to perform better predictions than a Bag of Words approach, which may be due to the inconsistent nature in which it seems the tweets were originally labeled as "hate" or "not hate".
-Furthermore, I found that using pre-trained embeddings from GloVe had little to no predictive value when testing my models, reiterating the unique nature of vocabularly that is used on social media platforms.
+Interestingly, classifier performance using word embeddings from Word2Vec was not found to perform better predictions than a Bag of Words (Count Vectorizer) approach, which may be due to the inconsistent nature in which it seems the tweets were originally classified as "hate" or "not hate".
+Furthermore, I found that using pre-trained embeddings from GloVe did not increase the performance of the basic classifiers, which reiterates some of the difficulties in obtaining universal representations of language found on social media platforms.

+Finally, use of a Recurrent Neural Network, which allows for the order of the words to be taken into consideration when performing predictions, did not beat the performance of a simple logistic classifier on this dataset.
+While this seems surprising, existing research in this area suggests that simple classification models commonly outperform neural networks on text sentiment analysis tasks.

 ## Recommendations and Next Steps:

-This project highlighted many of the challenges that can exist for social media platforms in accurately identifying hate speech on their platforms, including the lack of universal agreement on what qualifies something as hate speech.
+This project reiterated many of the challenges that can exist for businesess in identifying hate speech on their platforms, including the lack of universal agreement on what qualifies something as hate speech.

 In order to build better algorithms for detecting hate speech, companies should first ensure they have set clear and descriptive guidelines for people who are classifying the statements by hand.
 Requiring users to indicate why they are labeling a statement as hate speech (e.g., "contains racist content"), as well as the degree of the offense (e.g., "mild", "moderate", or "severe") can help companies train algorithms that are more sensitive to the complexities that exist with identifying and censoring hate speech content.

 Second, this project highlighted the unique challenges in working with social media data, which can consist of the use of hashtags, emjois, and unique vernacular that can be used to escape automatic detection by algorithms.
 While I made the decision not to break up hashtags into individual words because I felt it would change the context and meaning in which the tweets were constructed, this is another area for future exploration.

+## Resources:

+[Hate Lab:](https://hatelab.net) Hate Lab is a global hub for data and insight into hate speech and crime.

+[PeaceTechLab](https://www.peacetechlab.org/combating-online-hate-speech-main) Working to identify, monitor, and combat hate speech on social media.

+[The Effect of Extremist Violence on Hateful Speech Online:](https://www.unglobalpulse.org/sites/default/files/The%20effects%20of%20extremist%20violence%20on%20hateful%20speech%20online.pdf) UN paper highlighting links between online hate speech and offline violence.